Quentin N'Gakoutou: International career

 N'Gakoutou was born in the Central African Republic to a Central African father and Gabonese mother, and moved to France at a young age.
 He is a former youth international of France, but in September 2018, the 24-year-old made his international debut for his country of birth, the Central African Republic in the 2019 Africa Cup of Nations qualification match against Guinea on 9 September 2018.

 Personal life

-N'Gakoutou is the brother of Gabon international footballer Yannis N'Gakoutou.
+Quentin is the brother of the footballers Yanis and Wesley N'Gakoutou, Gabon and Central African Republic international respectively.